Planning strategies

 • Sustainable Community Leadership.

-The Draft Coffs Harbour Movement and Place Strategy has been led by the City of Coffs Harbour in collaboration with Transport for NSW and NSW Government agencies.
-It outlines the design, planning and delivery of our transport networks over the next 20 years.
+The development of the strategy has been led by the City in collaboration with Transport for NSW and other NSW Government agencies.

-3. Improving our walking and cycling networks.
+1. Improving our walking and cycling networks

-6. Connecting the city’s key precincts and growth areas.
+6. Connecting the city’s key precincts and growth areas

-8. Careful parking management.
+7. Careful parking management

-10. Preparing shovel-ready projects to create great places.
+9. Shovel-ready projects to create great places

 What is Movement and Place?